durodolahabib043/BellMediaTest/README.md

 ## App Architecture
-This app uses the MVVM architecture
+This app uses the MVVM architecture and Protocol Oriented Programming
 1. The View - consist of the ViewController, HeaderCell, CarFiltercell, CarCell and SeparatorCel
 2. ModelView - consist of the CarViewModel
 3. Model - consist of Car